ipfs-shipyard/ipfs-deploy/README.md

 > Pin directory locally, send hash to pinning service, and update dnslink.

-## 🚨 WARNING: This is alpha software and very much in "quick hack that works for me" status.
-Use with caution.
+## 🚨 WARNING: This is alpha software and very much in "works for me" status.
+APIs and CLI options will change.
+Use with caution, but please do, give feedback, and consider contributing :)

-The goal of @agentofuser/ipfs-deploy is to make it as easy as possible to deploy a static website to IPFS.
+The goal of `@agentofuser/ipfs-deploy` is to make it as easy as possible to deploy a static website to IPFS.

 ## Table of Contents